 Why?
 There are many reasons, but there are a four I’d like to share with you today.
 First, drawing can improve your ability to communicate with others.
 Second, it can be a form of catharsis, helping you relieve emotional tension and stress.
 Third, it will improve your powers of observation.
 Finally, it is a practical skill that can be used in many aspects of your personal and professional life.

 You’ve probably heard the expression “a picture is worth a thousand words”.
-While this truism isn’t always true, there are many situations where a single image can convey information that would be very difficult, or overly wordy, to explain.
+While this truism isn’t always accurate, there are many situations where a single image can convey information that would be very difficult, or overly wordy, to explain.

 We can look at drawing as a visual language.
 Many written languages even began as pictographs or hieroglyphics.
 Because they are visual in nature, pictures can cross language boundaries and help us communicate with those who don’t speak the same language as us.
 This is why icons and emoticons have become such an integral part of modern communication.